-5) HOGS Loop: A breath-taking loop along one of Sedona's newest and most under-used trail systems.
+5) HOGS Loop: A breath-taking loop along one of Sedona's most under-used trail systems.
 This loop leads passed the famous Broken Arrow region, where over 60 movies have been filmed in recent years.
 The area is named after the movie "Broken Arrow" which was released in 1950 and stared Jimmy Stewart.
-The path provides elevated perspectives of the Munds Mountain Wilderness, in a "Jeep free area," which stays close to town while delivering excellent wilderness views.
+The path provides elevated perspectives of the Munds Mountain in a "Jeep free area," which stays close to town while delivering excellent wilderness views.
 The trail system consists of taking a clockwise circle (only right turns) along the following trails: Broken Arrow (.2 miles), Twin Buttes (.6 miles), Hog Heaven (.8 miles), Hog Wash (1.3 miles), and Left on Broken Arrow (.2 miles).
 Length: 3.1 miles/265ft.
 Time: 2 hours.
 Fees: Does not require Red Rock Pass.
 Restrooms: None.
 MAP/Google Maps

 Learn More About Sedona's Best: